bartmichu/urbstat/README.md

 ## Security considerations

-- The `urbstat` tool implements only a subset of the UrBackup server API.
-It does not include methods to modify settings, add or remove clients and groups, or start or stop activities.
+- This tool implements only a subset of the UrBackup server API.
+It does not include methods to modify settings, add or remove clients and groups, start or stop activities, access or delete files and backups.

-- Avoid using the `admin` account with `urbstat`.
+- Avoid using the default `admin` account if possible.
 Instead, create a dedicated user through the UrBackup Server web UI and apply the principle of least privilege to that user.
 To get full functionality of `urbstat`, you should grant the user all rights in the `status`, `lastacts`, `progress`, and `piegraph` domains.

 - Deno provides granular control over permissions.
-To restrict what `urbstat` can access on your system and network, you should utilize the `allow-read` and `allow-net` flags.
+To restrict what `urbstat` can access on your system and network, you can utilize the `allow-read` and `allow-net` flags.

 - Deno rejects self-signed certificates by default.
 If needed, you can use the `unsafely-ignore-certificate-errors=hostname` option or supply a certificate with the `cert ./ca.pem` option.

+- You can use '--ask-pass' option if you don't want to put password in a configuration file.

 - Make sure `.env` configuration file has strict file permissions if you put your password there.

-- `urbstat` binary is compiled with `--allow-read='.env,.env.defaults,.env.example' --allow-net --allow-env` flags, `urbstat-notls` is compiled with `--allow-read='.env,.env.defaults,.env.example' --allow-net --allow-env --unsafely-ignore-certificate-errors` flags.
+- `urbstat` binary is compiled with `--allow-read='.env,.env.defaults,.env.example' --allow-net --allow-env` flags. `urbstat-notls` binary is compiled with `--allow-read='.env,.env.defaults,.env.example' --allow-net --allow-env --unsafely-ignore-certificate-errors` flags.